A New York Times article

 But reading the book, "Battle Hymn of the Tiger Mother," it can be hard to tell when she is kidding."In retrospect, these coaching suggestions seem a bit extreme," she writes in the book after describing how she once threatened to burn her daughter`s stuffed animals if she did not play a piano composition perfectly.
 "On the other hand, they were highly effective."In interviews, she comes off as unresolved.
 "I think I pulled back at the right time," she said.
 "I do not think there was anything abusive in my house."
 Yet, she added, "I stand by a lot of my critiques of Western parenting.
-I think there`s a lot of questions about how you instill true self-esteem."
+I think there`s a lot of questions about how you instill true self-esteem."Her real crime, she said, may have been telling the truth.
+"I sort of feel like people are not that honest about their own parenting," she said.
+"Take any teenage household, tell me there is not yelling and conflict."

-One thing you can say for Ms. Chua is that she's got guts.
-When I read her book World on Fire in early 2003 to review it, I learned something about current history that I had been totally uninformed about before.
-I was startled by Chua's passage below (which was reprinted in the Times of London late in 2003).
+(which was reprinted in the Times of London late in 2003).
 Even as an avid consumer of the news, I had never heard these facts before I read Chua`s book on market dominant minorities:

 Chua, herself, is descended from the market-dominant Chinese minority